 - 6.1 Internal Audit staff must always act independently and objectively.
-Internal Audit is not an extension of, or substitute for, the functions of line management, and must remain free from any undue influence or other pressure affecting its work. - 6.2 Internal Auditors will have no direct operational responsibility or authority over any of the activities audited.
-They will not implement internal controls, develop procedures, install systems, prepare records, or engage in any other activity that may impair their judgment.
-They may, however, be consulted on the implementation of new systems or processes to ensure that, as far as possible, sound and proportionate arrangements for risk management, governance, and control are built in. - 6.3 At Falkirk Council, the Corporate Risk Co-ordinator and Corporate Fraud Team Leader report operationally to the Internal Audit Manager.
+Internal Audit is not an extension of, or substitute for, the functions of line management, and must remain free from any undue influence or other pressure affecting its work.
+The Standards state that internal audit activity must be free from interference in determining the scope of internal auditing, performing work, and communicating results. - 6.2 Internal Audit staff will have no direct operational responsibility or authority over any of the activities audited.
+They will not implement internal controls, develop procedures, install systems, prepare records, or engage in any other activity that may impair their

+- judgment.
+They may, however, be consulted on the implementation of new systems or processes to ensure that, as far as possible, sound and proportionate arrangements for risk management, governance, and control are built in.
+The Internal Audit Manager defines the role of Internal Audit in any fraud-related work. - 6.3 At Falkirk Council, the Corporate Fraud Team report operationally to the Internal Audit Manager, as does the Corporate Risk Co-ordinator.
 These roles are not part of the Internal Audit service provided at Clackmannanshire Council.
-Assurance
+Assurance on the adequacy of risk management and counter fraud policies (including the arrangements for anti-corruption and bribery in the Anti-Fraud and Corruption Strategy) and practice at Falkirk Council are presented to Audit Committee.
+This may also take the form of peer review by another Council's Internal Audit team. - As stated in the Standards, Internal Auditors at both Councils have sufficient knowledge to evaluate the risk of fraud and the manner in which it is managed by the Council.
+Internal Auditors are not expected to have the expertise of a person whose primary responsibility is detecting and investigating fraud.
+If Internal Audit discovers suspicion or evidence of fraud, corruption, or irregularity this will immediately be reported to the relevant Chief Officer in the Council responsible for fraud, corruption, and irregularity. - 6.5 It is Service / Directorate management's (not Internal Audit's) responsibility, to: - maintain a robust framework of internal control within their area of responsibility; - put in place arrangements to prevent and detect fraud, corruption, or irregularity; - implement Internal Audit findings and recommendations, or accept the risk of not doing so; and

+$^{\rm 2}$ Internal Audit staff membership includes ACCA, CIIA, CIPFA, and ICAS.

-- on the adequacy of risk management and counter fraud policies and practice at Falkirk Council are presented to Audit Committee.
-This may also take the form of peer review by another Council's Internal Audit team. - 6.4 It is Service / Directorate management's (not Internal Audit's) responsibility, to: - maintain a robust framework of internal control within their area of responsibility; - put in place arrangements to prevent and detect fraud or corruption; - implement Internal Audit findings and recommendations, or accept the risk of not doing so; and - inform Internal Audit of any material proposed changes to systems or processes. - 6.5 Internal Auditors must exhibit the highest level of professional objectivity in gathering, evaluating, and communicating information about the activity or process being reviewed.
-They must make a balanced assessment of all the relevant circumstances, and not be unduly influenced in forming judgments. - 6.6 The Internal Audit Manager will report to each Audit Committee in their own name, and will confirm, in an Annual Assurance Report, the organisational independence of the Internal Audit team.
+- inform Internal Audit of any material proposed changes to systems or processes. - 6.6 Internal Audit staff must exhibit the highest level of professional objectivity in gathering, evaluating, and communicating information about the activity or process being reviewed.
+They must make a balanced assessment of all the relevant circumstances, and not be unduly influenced in forming judgments. - 6.7 Each Council's Employee Code of Conduct sets out the required standards of conduct for all employees and includes provisions for the declaration of interests, gifts, and hospitality.
+In addition, Internal Audit staff are required to disclose any potential conflicts of interest which may affect their audit work, for example previous employment with the Council, relatives employed with the Council, etc. Each member of Internal Audit and the Corporate Fraud Team completes a 'Confirmation of Independence Form' and updates it, at a minimum, on an annual basis. - 6.8 The Internal Audit Manager will report to each Audit Committee in their own name, and will confirm, in an Annual Assurance Report, the organisational independence of the Internal Audit team.